DigitalGlobe/gbdxtools/tests/readme.md

 So in short, if you don't need to update a test file, it's probably best to leave it in the older formats.
 But if you do need to update a single test, please update the whole file to the new patterns and regenerate new cassettes.

+### About `mockable_interface`

+The `mockable_interface` Interface object in `helpers` creates a dummy connection to GBDX when certain environment variables are set.
+This skips communication with the authentication server.
+Because the responses are expected to ocome from the cassette file there is no need to authenticate.

+If the environment variables are not set, `mockable_interface` will return a working `Interface` object with an authenticated connection.

 ### Regenerating cassettes

 - Delete the old cassette file